NOTICE: For more information on Abbott Formula Recall, click here.

 Learn more about Mary’s Center’s response to COVID-19 here.

 Mary’s Center is ready to partner with you on your health journey.
-Don’t hesitate to reach out to us using the information below:
+Do not hesitate to reach out to us using the information below:

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.